soberman/URLQueryBuilder/README.md

 URLQueryBuilder offers some more useful methods to create a ready URL for request.

 ###### Basic query creating
 There are two ways, in which you can provide base URL: via `NSString` object and via `NSURL` object.
-Here are the most basic classes for that:
+Here are the most basic methods for that:

 ``` objective-c
 + (NSURL *)ars_queryWithString:(NSString *)URL queryElements:(NSDictionary<NSString *,NSString *> *)queryElements;